 The Authority will regularly review and monitor CPE and seek to maintain a competitive rate.
-As the Authority advances the definition and scope of the planned Airport Development Program, the Authority anticipates potential revisions to these leverage targets.

-5) Debt Per Enplaned Passenger Target
+5) Debt Per O&D Enplaned Passenger Target

-The Authority will compare its debt per enplaned passenger with available sources of data, including the rating agencies' median reports and a selected peer group of airports.
+The Authority will compare its debt per O&D enplaned passenger with available sources of data, including the rating agencies' median reports.
 Due to the different ways that airports finance their capital facilities, this measure is only one indicator of debt affordability.

-The Authority has established a debt (excluding special facility financing) per enplaned passenger goal of no more than \$150.
+The Authority has established a debt (excluding special facility financing) per O&D enplaned passenger goal of no more than \$150 per enplaned passenger.